-Power play: These strengths are never more clear than on the man’s advantage, where he’s become one of the most lethal weapons in the NHL.
-Combined with his improvisational skills, his ability to manipulate defenses and thread passes through the smallest of seams makes him an absolute force on the PP.
+Power Play: These strengths are never more evident than on the man advantage, where he’s become one of the most lethal weapons in the NHL.
+Combined with his improvisational skills, his ability to manipulate defenses and thread passes through the smallest of seams make him an absolute force on the PP.

 Defense: To put it bluntly, Huberdeau couldn’t possibly care less about defense.
 He’s a classic high-event player who gives up about as many high-danger chances as he generates.
 He routinely loses his man at the point because he’s puck-watching or daydreaming.